The Atlas

 What it actually fires on now

 The same architecture.
 A territorial violation it cannot fight, cannot flee, cannot resolve.
 No valid target.
 No physical outlet.
 The body is ready for combat.
 You are in a chair.
-The system is not malfunctioning.
-It is reading the inputs it was given (OF2).
+The system isn't malfunctioning; it's reading the inputs it was given (OF2).

 Demonstrations